Sorbus/Aucuparia/README.md

 Aucuparia is a simple weblog-like website, with support for multiple users, configurable menus, categories, comments, tags, and a variety of other fun things.

-It primarily exists as a project to help the author learn Ruby on Rails, and is current under active development - not all advertised features are present, but they are in the process of being added.
-It should not be used in any sort of production environment.
+It primarily exists as a project to help the author learn Ruby on Rails.
+While it is mostly complete, it's probably not suitable for use in any sort of serious environment.
+Not that you're crazy enough to want to do that, right?

 It is released under the MIT license.